9 Healthy Food Rules for ADHD Families: What to Eat, What to Avoid

 Likewise, dopamine helps to increase focus and motivation.
 Eating small amounts of protein throughout the day can boost dopamine and stabilize blood sugar.

 It is critical to make sure that the food you eat is loaded with nutrients that your body is able to properly digest and absorb.
-At the Amen Clinic, we created nine simple food guidelines to help you heal your brain and body.
+At the Amen Clinic, we created nine simple food guidelines to help you heal your brain and body with home remedies for ADHD.

-Rule 1: Eat high-quality calories, but not too many
+ADD Diet Rule 1: Eat high-quality calories, but not too many.

 It’s not as simple as calories in, calories out.
 Some calories adversely affect your hormones, your taste buds, and your health.
 Eating sugar and processed food, even in small amounts, leads to craving more food and feeling less energetic.
 You can eat more if you eat healthy, high-quality food that gives you energy and turns on the hormones that affect metabolism.